kivy/kivent/README.md

 KivEnt is built with a modular architecture and designed to have both a python api and a c-level cython api that allows more performant access to your game data.
 This makes it suitable for quickly prototyping a mechanic completely in python, and relatively trivial to then deeply cythonize that GameSystem if you find it to be performance sensitive.
 This process has already been done for the built-in components meaning they are ready for you to build new, performant game systems on top of them.

-The entire framework is made available to you with an MIT license so that you have the freedom to build whatever you want on top of it and monetize it however you like.

 ##Project Website:
 http://www.kivent.org